Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.melts()`{: .language-javascript }: makes the block melt under certain conditions
 - `.meltChance(f: number)`{: .language-javascript }: Sets the chance, in the range [0, 1], that the block will melt per random tick
 - `.meltTemp(f: number)`{: .language-javascript }: Sets the temperature above which the block can melt
-- `.dripParticle(particle: string)`{: .language-javascript }: The registry name of a particle, the particle that will drip from the block.
+- `.dripParticle(particle: String)`{: .language-javascript }: The registry name of a particle, the particle that will drip from the block.
 May be null to make the spike not drip.
 Defaults to null
 - `.meltFluid(fluid: FluidStackJS)`{: .language-javascript }: The fluid that the block melts into
-- `.tipModel(model: string)`{: .language-javascript }: Sets the parent model of the tip state
+- `.tipModel(model: String)`{: .language-javascript }: Sets the parent model of the tip state

 ### Example